williamhaarhoff/archetype/docs/how_it_works.md

   return &vtablet;
 }
 ```
 To handle function overloading we need to make sure that the `vtable` uses unique names for its function pointers.
 We can use normal function overloading in the view to resolve the correct function call.
+In Archetype I've done this by using the `__LINE__` and `__COUNTER__` macros to generate unique names.

 ### The Archetype
 Taking inspiration from the way that C++20 concepts can be defined and composed together, I wanted to do something similar.
 The idea being that you could define interface specifications, and then compose these together.
 Below is the rough idea for a structure that defines the `writable` "concept".
 I ended up calling these containing structures Archetypes.